niles-c/portfolio-rock-paper-scissors/README.md

 Starting out with this project, I had the following goals in mind:

-- Maintain the core logic where applicable (if it ain't broke...), but identify opportunities to clean up lengthy code (my original function playRound was the main culprit)
+- Maintain the core logic where applicable, but identify opportunities to clean up lengthy code (my original function playRound was the main culprit)
 - Convert all console.logs to DOM methods
 - Take functionality that can stand alone, and move it into a separate function
 - Remove code applicable to playing the game via the console (Part 1), such as the game() function that prompted the user for input, looped over playRound 5 times, and so on